Prince (musician): 1984–1987: Purple Rain, Around the World in a Day, and Parade

 Starting with the release of 1999, the backing band for Prince would be referred to as the Revolution.
 The band's name was printed in reverse on the cover of 1999 inside the letter "I" of the word "Prince".
 The band consisted of Lisa Coleman and Doctor Fink on keyboards, Bobby Z. on drums, Brown Mark on bass, and Dez Dickerson on guitar.
 Jill Jones, a backing singer, was also part of the lineup for the 1999 album and tour.
 Following the tour, Dickerson left the group for religious reasons.
 In the book Possessed: The Rise and Fall of Prince (2003), author Alex Hahn says that Dickerson was reluctant to sign a three-year contract and wanted to pursue other musical ventures.
 Dickerson was replaced by Coleman's friend Wendy Melvoin.
-At first, the band was used sparsely in the studio, but this gradually changed during 1983.
+At first, the band rarely played in studio recordings, but this gradually changed during 1983.